 The City's high tax burden for individuals and businesses remains a major obstacle to economic development.
-The continuing tax cuts proposed in the FY2005-FY2009 Plan are a positive step toward addressing this problem.
-However, even with the implementation of the tax reductions, significant tax differentials will remain between the City and competing locations in the suburbs and elsewhere.
+The suspension of the tax cut program necessitated by the economic challenges are understandable, but, tax differentials will remain between the City and competing locations in the suburbs and elsewhere.
 While State and Federal policies drive some of the tax differential, the City government can still do much to promote a more competitive tax structure.
 The City can further increase productivity, cut costs, improve tax enforcement and make appropriate changes in the levels and mix of City services provided, consistent with a strategic plan.